Quality Care for First Choice Members

 - Reached out to our network providers to provide HEDIS compliance rates and best practices on how to increase member compliance to provide optimal coordination of care for our members.

-- Hosted 4 First Choice Fit® football camps featuring former South Carolina Gamecock running back Marcus Lattimore to encourage healthy behaviors, like getting a well visit.
-He encouraged kids to make healthy choices.
+- Hosted four First Choice Fit® fitness camps featuring former South Carolina Gamecock running back Marcus Lattimore to encourage healthy behaviors through preventive health care.

 - Provided more member resources and assistance for mental health conditions.

-We plan to do even better in 2019 we aim to:
+In 2021 we plan to do even better!
+We aim to:

-- Continue to help members increase their health literacy through our Reading Assistance and Mission GED Programs.
-For more information on this program, please contact: firstname.lastname@example.org for reading assistance and email@example.com for our Mission GED program.
+- Continue to help members increase their health literacy through our Reading Assistance and Mission GED programs.
+For more information, please contact: email@example.com for reading assistance and firstname.lastname@example.org for our Mission GED program.

-- Encourage members to access their personal health information by utilizing member portal with key features.
+- Encourage members to access their personal health information by using the member portal with key features.

 - Keep our members well and out of the hospital.
-Most hospital stays can be prevented.
 Our goal is to help our members get what they need to stay healthy and out of the hospital.
 For members who are admitted, we aim to reach out to connect them to the right support before leaving the hospital.

 - Increase the availability of community baby shower events in more counties across South Carolina.
-Our community baby showers are fun events that provide education and supplies, as well as needed resources so members have healthy pregnancies and babies.
+Our community baby showers are fun events that provide education and supplies, as well as needed resources to help members have healthy pregnancies and babies.

 - Spread the message of well visits and preventive care.
-Members should see their PCP for a well check at least 1 time each year and get the right screenings.
+Members should see their PCP for a well check at least one time each year and get the right screenings.

 - Help members with diabetes get their screenings and keep results in-control.
 Members can stop the long-term problems that come with diabetes.
-The key is to stay on top of blood sugar levels and get a diabetic eye exam at least 1 time a year and HbA1C screenings at least 2 times each year.
+The key is to stay on top of blood sugar levels and get a diabetic eye exam at least one time a year and HbA1c screenings at least two times each year.
 First Choice covers annual diabetic eye exams.

-- Reach out to more teen members.
-We want to help our teens start now when it comes to making healthy choices.
+- We want to help our teens start to learn how to make healthy choices.

 - Educate more members with high blood pressure and heart disease on the best ways to take control of their health and their lives.